Roy Haynes

 The Hip Ensemble, The Fountain of Youth Band

-Since releasing his solo debut in 1958, Haynes has recorded over 30 more albums as leader or co-leader of groups including The Hip Ensemble and The Fountain of Youth Band, with which he still performs.
-Known for celebrating his birthday on stage, in 2020 his 95th birthday celebration at the Blue Note Jazz Club in New York was canceled due to COVID-19 restrictions.
+After recording his solo debut in 1958, Haynes cut over 30 more albums as leader or co-leader of groups including The Hip Ensemble and The Fountain of Youth Band, with which he performed into his late 90s.
+Known for celebrating his birthday on stage, in 2020 his 95th birthday celebration at the Blue Note Jazz Club in New York City was canceled due to COVID-19 restrictions.

 “Age seems to have just passed him by,” said Charlie Watts of The Rolling Stones in 2006.
 “He’s 83 and he was just voted Best Contemporary Jazz Drummer [in a Modern Drummer readers’ poll].
 How amazing.”